JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

  * Always explicitly specify member visibility (to avoid accidentally exposing declarations as public API)
  * Always explicitly specify function return types and property types (to avoid accidentally changing the return type when the implementation changes)
- * Provide KDoc comments for all public methods (to support generating documentation for the library)
+ * Provide KDoc comments for all public members, with the exception of overrides that do not require any new documentation (to support generating documentation for the library)